 Anne Frank’s influence on Amsterdam and the entire world

-World War 2 obviously has had a great influence on Amsterdam.
-The diary of Anne Frank is one of the key elements used to explain the horrors of the Holocaust at schools.
+World War II apparently has had a significant impact on Amsterdam.
+The diary of Anne Frank is one of the critical elements used to explain the horrors of the Holocaust at schools.
 In Amsterdam (and most parts of the western world) you will not find a local who has not learned about Anne Frank in their school days.
-In 1975 Anne Frank received a special monument near the Western church.
+In 1975 Anne Frank received a particular monument near the Western church.
 Which is visited daily by dozens of people.
 In the former Jewish quarter there is an actual street named after her.
 Also, the Montessori school (which she was forced to leave because she was Jewish) is now named after her.

 In 1999 Time magazine published a special edition titled; Time 100: The Most Important People of the Century.
 And Anne Frank was mentioned as one of these iconic figures.
 Over the years many other iconic characters have paid homage to Anne Frank.
 World leaders such as Hillary Clinton and Nelson Mandela used references of Anne Frank in several speeches.